 The 4 Primary Growth Strategy Types

 There are four major models of growth strategies that companies use to gain more market share and grow revenue.
+You can learn more about different growth channels in this article on Growth Channels.

 - Market Penetration - this strategy is used to grow your market share for a product.
 You can increase your pajama sales by offering specials, discounts, advertising campaigns, and celebrity endorsements to compete with competitors in your category.